woothemes/woocommerce/plugins/woocommerce/src/Internal/ProductFilters/README.md

-# ProductQueryFiltersServiceProvider
+# ProductFilters

 ## Decisions

-This section contains all the decisions we've made for this service provider and serves as a record for whenever we wonder why certain decisions were made.
+This section contains all the decisions we've made for this service.

 Decisions here are never final.
-But these documents should serve as a good way for someone to come up to speed on why certain decisions were made.
+But these documents should serve as a record for whenever we wonder why certain decisions were made.

 ### Using WP_Query arguments to calculate contextual filter data